 Both models include a penalty p for defaulting on debts to the bank, which is charged to all players in the defaulter's group.
 We also introduce a penalty q, which is a proxy for loss of social capital when one defaults on debt to another individual.
-The true value of this penalty is unknown ex-ante and applies only to the defaulter.
-It must be noted that q may be nontrivial, as Karlan (2007) has observed significant loss of social capital due to loan defaults in Peru.
+The true value of this penalty is unknown ex-ante and applies only to the defaulter.7 It must be noted that q may be nontrivial, as Karlan (2007) has observed significant loss of social capital due to loan defaults in Peru.

 The models differ on one other key dimension: the timing of payments.
 In the Grameen model, the second player need not contribute capital in round one, whereas in the RoSCA model, the second player is effectively a lender to the first player in round one.
 To focus strictly on other aspects of the model, we assume that the second player has no outside option, e.g. in the form of investment or expedited consumption.
-This assumption is not unreasonable if we think that most investments require a fixed cost greater than what prospective micro-investors can individually afford and they are otherwise credit constrained.
-Similarly, our design affords clients a dynamic incentive due to imminent loans that may be sufficient to forego current consumption temptations.
+This assumption is not unreasonable because most investments require a fixed initial cost greater than what prospective, credit-constrained, micro-investors can afford individually.
+Similarly our design affords clients a dynamic incentive due to imminent loans that may be sufficient to forego current consumption temptations, hence serving as a savings recommitment mechanism.
+The second mover in a RoSCA is thus both lender and saver, participating in a bank-insured savings vehicle.
+8 use the fixed-order form because of its familiarity.